-Where to Buy Organic and Ostrich Eggs
+Where to Buy Ostrich Eggs in the Hudson Valley

-On a recent camping trip with friends, Larissa Carson was proud to be able to make breakfast for her whole group — four hungry campers — by using just one egg.
-Nope, they weren’t on the latest fad diet; she simply used an ostrich egg.
-This oversized orb is roughly the equivalent of about two dozen chicken eggs.
+On a memorable camping trip with friends, Larissa Carson was proud to make breakfast for her whole group — four hungry campers — by using just one egg.
+No, they weren’t on the latest fad diet; she simply used an ostrich egg.
+The oversized orb is roughly the equivalent of about two dozen chicken eggs.

-“An ostrich egg tastes similar to a chicken egg, but it weighs about three pounds,” says Carson, who works with Highland Farm in Germantown.
-The farm, which was established more than two decades ago, has been raising ostriches for eggs and meat (“which is a lean red meat and tastes like an earthy steak,” says Carson) for the last six years.
-They currently have a small herd of 13 birds, and each one typically lays 40-60 eggs between April and September, according to Manager Mike Ruffell.
-Eggs can be purchased at the Rhinebeck and Kingston farm markets for $15-$18 each, depending on size.
+“An ostrich egg tastes similar to a chicken egg, but it weighs about three pounds,” says Carson, who worked with Highland Farm in Germantown.
+The farm, which was established more than two decades ago, has been raising ostriches for eggs and meat (“which is a lean red meat and tastes like an earthy steak,” says Carson) for the last 16 years.
+They currently have a herd of 19 birds, and each one typically lays 40-60 eggs between April and September, according to Manager Mike Ruffell.
+Eggs can be purchased at the Rhinebeck and Kingston farm markets or online for $20 an egg.

 “People come up to us at farmer’s markets and say, ‘Wow, I bet that makes a big omelet.’
 But there are so many other ways to use the eggs: quiche, frittata, mousse,” Carson says.
 “A pastry chef at Terrapin once used one of our eggs to make 170 brioches."